stevenjlho/leetcode/solutions/437. Path Sum III/README.md

 ## Intuition

-The fundamental concept here is using a depth-first search (DFS) approach with a hash map (cache) to keep track of the sum of the path up to each node.
-The cache is used to quickly retrieve the number of paths that sum up to the target sum at each node.
+The idea is to find the number of paths that sum up to a given target by checking the difference between the current cumulative sum and the target against the hashmap.

 ## Approach